 It is necessary to apply the cooling chamber at the end of the laser to the skin to minimise the risk of skin damage.
 In awkward areas such as the side of the nose firm pressure must be applied.
 This should cause no more than mild discomfort.

 The treated area may blister.
 You should be careful when washing not to damage the delicate healing skin.
 If the treated area is in the hairline, extra care must be taken when combing or brushing.
 Do not apply heavily perfumed soap or irritant solutions until two weeks after the treatment session.
 It is advisable to avoid vigorous exercise and very hot baths for two weeks after the treatment.

 If the treated area becomes crusty or dry you may apply a simple moisturiser to the skin from the day after you have had the laser treatment.
 If the area is exposed to sunshine then apply a high sun protection factor cream each morning for six months and reapply as indicated through the day.

 If you have had laser treatment to veins on the legs then these will take longer to fade.
 If you develop bruising or discoloration then this can be disguised with the use of skin tone concealer.
-Brown discoloration may take anything up to a year to fade.
+Brown discoloration may take anything up to two years to fade.